 This post continues this conversation.
 This time, it's from a perspective of a diplomatic spouse.

 Where to start?
 There are as many stories about what it's like to be a diplomatic spouse as there have been diplomatic spouses.

-So I asked Georgie, a dear and long-time friend, to share her experiences of being a diplomatic spouse with you.
+So I asked Georgie, a dear and long-time friend (I'd never want to call her an old friend), to share her experiences of being a diplomatic spouse with you.
 You're about to read what she's written.
 If you're a diplomatic spouse (like me right now), I feel that you'll see some of yourself in her words.
 If you're not, you'll soon get a very clear idea of what it can be like.

 As for Georgie, her story is similar to mine: she was born and raised in a small country town, earned herself a great degree at a great university, met someone and had to decide if the relationship was worth the commitment that came with an overseas posting.

 This is Georgie's story.
 In Georgie's words.
 I'll say this: We need to look after all of the Georgies in our lives.

 Call me a trailing spouse and I will politely put you in a headlock and rearrange your pretty diplomat face to the point that you’ll need your fingerprints to prove who you are when you present your credentials.

 I haven’t trailed anyone.
 I’ve been beside.
 I have been an equal partner in an adventure on a global scale.
 For those of us who’ve put our personal ambitions aside for the greater good of the diplomat in the family, or done the rotational ‘your post, then my post, then your post, then my post’ like my boy, The Lonely Diplomat, and his brilliant diplomat partner, this diplomat spouse gig isn’t without its challenges, its pitfalls, its moments of extreme grace, of unparalleled joy, hope and despair.